-The dynamics governing the motion of the spacecraft e consider a three-body problem in which the spacecraft is subject to the gravitational attraction of both the Earth and the Sun.
+For the transfer and operational phases we consider a three-body problem in which the spacecraft is subject to the gravitational attraction of both the Earth and the Sun.
 This choice is made since the gravity of the Earth and the Sun are both important for a practical pole-sitter.
-In particular, we use the well-known circular restricted three-body problem (CR3BP) [23], which describes the motion of the spacecraft, of negligible mass, under the influence of the Sun and Earth (the primaries) that rotate in circular motion around each other (at a constant distance of 1.495978707×108 km, or 1 Astronomical Unit).
-The reference frame is synodic, with its origin at the center-of-mass of the system, the x-axis passing through the Sun and the Earth, and oriented towards the latter, and the z-axis aligned with the angular velocity vector of the primaries, see Figure 2.
-The Earth rotates around the Sun with angular velocity $\mathbf{\omega} = 2\pi/\text{year } \hat{\mathbf{z}}$, which is also the angular velocity of the synodic frame.
+In particular, we use the well-known circular restricted three-body problem (CR3BP), which describes the motion of the spacecraft, of negligible mass, under the influence of the Sun and Earth (the primaries) that rotate in circular motion around each other (at a constant distance of 1 Astronomical Unit, AU).
+The reference frame is synodic, with its origin at the center-of-mass of the system, the x-axis passing through the Sun and the Earth, and oriented towards the latter, and the z-axis perpendicular to the ecliptic plane, see Fig. 3.
+The equations of motion for the spacecraft can be found in Ref.
+[10].